LucaCagnini/LB2_project_Group_3/Data_Analysis/README.md

 pip install pandas numpy matplotlib seaborn logomaker
 ```
 ---
+## Analysis

+The following elements were the subject of our analysis

 ### **1. Protein Length Distribution**
 - **Description**: Compares the lengths of protein sequences between **positive** and **negative** classes.
 The goal was to identify potential differences in sequence length distributions across classes in both training and benchmarking datasets.